 This mini Strat is a great starter guitar.
 You’ll recognize the classic Fender Stratocaster shape.
 The Strat is a classic used by players like Jimmy Hendrix, David Gilmour, Eric Clapton, Mark Knopfler, and John Frusciante.
 Grab this starter pack and you’ll have everything your child needs to get started rocking the house.

-A few of the owners said the guitar required a set up to get it to play just right, but in all honesty most of the cheaper made in china guitars will need a set up.
+The guitar required a set up to get it to play just right, but in all honesty most of the cheaper guitars will need a set up.
 This is a simple fix that your local guitar shop can do for a few bucks, usually while you wait.

 Many people choose to start their toddlers with a ukulele.
 The problem is a standard ukulele is tuned GCEA.
 The chords do not transfer over to the guitar.
 For this reason, many choose to get a baritone ukulele which is tuned DGBE.
 This is the same as the tuning of the first four strings on the guitar.